Welcome to our website

 BENEDICTINE STUDY GROUP

 The Study Group continues its reflection on the book “Saint Benedict’s Toolbox” and in the practice of Lectio as prayer.
-The next meeting will take place this Tuesday 12th July at 7pm at the Vicarage.
+The next meeting will take place on this Tuesday, the 16th August at 7pm at the Vicarage.
 All are welcome.

 IF YOU HAVE ANY PRAYERS or Mass intentions you would like me to offer at Mass or if would like someone added to our parish prayer list of the Sick or Departed.